lgrahl/saltyrtc-meta/Protocol.md

   sent by the client does not match any of the public keys, it SHALL drop the client with a close code of 3007 (*Invalid Key*).
-* If the key sent by the client matches a public permanent key of the server, then that keypair shall be used to determine the *signed_keys* field in the 'server-auth' message.
+* If the key sent by the client matches a public permanent key of the server, then that key pair SHALL be selected for further usage of the server's permanent key pair towards that client.

+In case the 'client-auth' message did not contain a *server_key* field but the server does have at least one permanent key pair, the server SHALL select the primary permanent key pair for further usage of the server's permanent key pair towards the client.

 The message SHALL be NaCl public-key encrypted by the server's session key pair (public key sent in 'server-hello') and the client's permanent